 The Committee establishes a base salary range for each Named Executive Officer by using Mercer's annual review to analyze base salaries of persons holding comparable positions within the companies included in the annual review.
 The Committee determines the base salary for each Named Executive Officer for the next fiscal year based on the Named Executive Officer's annual performance review, and compares the amount to the applicable market range to make sure that it is reasonable.
 The Committee may increase base salaries, where appropriate, periodically throughout the fiscal year based on the results of interim performance reviews.
 The Committee generally tries to target base salary amounts at approximately the median of the companies included in Mercer's annual review.
-However, at the August 12, 2015 meeting of the Committee, in combination with other cost reduction initiatives made during fiscal year 2015 and continuing in the beginning of fiscal year 2016 to adjust for weak macro-economic and end-market conditions, the Committee decided it was in the best interests of our business and our shareholders not to make any increase in the base salaries of the Named Executive Officers at the base salaries included in the "Salary" column of the Summary Compensation Table for Fiscal Year 2015 on page 52.
+However, at the August 12, 2015 meeting of the Committee, in combination with other cost reduction initiatives made during fiscal year 2015 and continuing in the beginning of fiscal year 2016 to adjust for weak macro-economic and end-market conditions, the Committee decided it was in the best interests of our business and our shareholders not to make any increase in the base salaries of the Named Executive Officers at the beginning of fiscal year 2016.
+During fiscal year 2015, the Named Executive Officers received the base salaries included in the "Salary" column of the Summary Compensation Table for Fiscal Year 2015 on page 52.